nw-duncan/MRS-voxel-plot/README.md

 # MRS-voxel-plot
 This code can be used to create MRS voxel and spectra figures in the manner suggested in Truong & Duncan (2020).
-Basic code is presented to show data from a single group but this is easily adapted to show multiple groups.

 # Dependencies
 - Numpy (https://numpy.org)
 - Matplotlib (https://matplotlib.org)
 - Nilearn (https://nilearn.github.io)

 # Data organisation
 The scripts assume that your data are in folders organised in a manner similar to the BIDS standard (https://bids.neuroimaging.io/).

+Participant IDs and group labels (where relevant) should be in a TSV file that conforms to this standard.

 # Acknowledgement